 QI fees aren’t standardized across the industry.
 The cost often depends on the complexity of your exchange, the amount of money involved, and the specific services you need.
 A straightforward delayed exchange will typically cost less than a more complex reverse or improvement exchange.
 When vetting potential QIs, always ask for a detailed fee schedule so you know exactly what you’re paying for.

-Legal and Advisory Costs
+Budgeting for Legal and Advisory Costs

 Navigating a 1031 exchange involves complex legal and tax considerations, making professional guidance essential.
 The fees you pay for legal and tax advice are a crucial part of your exchange budget.
 The good news is that these costs are generally considered allowable exchange expenses, meaning they can be paid from the exchange proceeds to help reduce any recognized gain.